 January 30, 2017

 In today's political climate, immigrant families, Muslim residents, and other communities of color face increased surveillance and growing threats to their safety and well-being.
 On January 30, PolicyLink and our partners hosted a discussion on how state and local leaders across the country can create safer environments for vulnerable members of their communities.
 This webinar provided an overview of what sanctuary cities and sanctuary spaces are; how such spaces can make all people safer; and how leaders can create – or safeguard – sanctuary spaces in their own communities.
-Check out the webinar archive.